Iterative PnP and its application in 3D-2D vascular image registration for robot navigation: Methodology

 \subsection{Approximate second-order optimizer for RKHS space}

 Real-time implementation is the key requirement for intervention robot applications.
 Most studies focus on achieving high accuracy instead of computational efficiency and thus adopt derivative-free easy-to-use solvers like the Powell or Nelder-Mead method.
 Only \cite{groher2009deformable} adopts a second-derivative-based solver BFGS for fast optimization.
-This work attempts to optimize \eqref{GMM_object_func} in real-time.
-Considering Gaussian kernel cannot be written in binomial form and thus least squares, \cite{clark2021nonparametric} use first-order gradient descent and retrieve the optimal step by approximating Gaussian kernel as 4th order Taylor expansion.
+This work attempts to solve the original multi-objective function \eqref{GMM_object_func} by vectorizing the original problem in an reweighted least squared manner.
+Specifically, considering that Gaussian kernel cannot be written in binomial form and thus least squares, \cite{clark2021nonparametric} uses first-order gradient descent and retrieve the optimal step by approximating Gaussian kernel as 4th order Taylor expansion.
 However, their experiment indicates that their accelerated first-order gradient descent still requires a massive amount of iteration.
 This work follows the latest progress~\cite{clark2021nonparametric} and adopts the IRLS method in optimization.
-In the process of optimizing \eqref{GMM_object_func}, we obtain ${\mathbf{T}^{n}, \theta^{n}}$ by iterative searching:
+In the iterative optimization of \eqref{GMM_object_func}, the searching direction and step size of ${\mathbf{T}^{n}, \theta^{n}}$ in step $n$ is determined